 But this year's survey shows seven outliers that collectively have registered 5-year trailing returns of 11.73%.
 And their collective first quarter losses averaged -1.14%.
-Leading performers included the \$20 billion Citadel Wellington (No.

-12), the \$14 billion D.E.
-Shaw confidence to make rapid Composite (No. 24), and the decisions was having worked \$3.7 billion Hong Kong-based in Hong Kong through various Segantii Asia-Pacific Equity crisis, starting with when Multistrategy fund (No.13).
-SARS struck in 2003.
-And last year, they dealt with the Segantii preserved capital growing risks associated with during one of the worst ecowidespread political protests nomic downturns, according across Hong Kong-which have again flared back up.
-"We've been in crisis mode for quite some time." observes
+Leading performers included the \$20 billion Citadel Wellington (No. 12), the \$14 billion D.E.
+Shaw Composite (No. 24), and the \$3.7 billion Hong Kong-based Segantii Asia-Pacific Equity Multistrategy fund (No.13).